Javadyakuza/Octus-Integration-Guide/EVM-TO-EVER/README.md

 # EVM to EVER direction code samples

-The current folder contains a comprehensive collection of code samples and scripts that cover and handle all the cases mentioned in the Evm to EVER [documentation](../docs/EVM-to-EVER.md).
+The current folder contains a comprehensive collection of code samples and scripts that cover and handle all the cases mentioned in the EVM to EVER [documentation](../docs/EVM-to-EVER.md).

 # Table of Contents